Can you have a tooth pulled when you are pregnant or breastfeeding?

 ▲ Section references – Hupp, Koerner, Ouanounou, Patton

-Considerations with taking x-rays for pregnant tooth extraction patients.
+Considerations with taking X-rays for pregnant tooth extraction patients.

 Here are some brief answers to frequently asked questions.
 Read our text below for more details.

-Answers to questions about dental x-rays during pregnancy.
+Answers to questions about dental X-rays during pregnancy.

-Can pregnant women have dental x-rays taken?
+Can pregnant women have dental X-rays taken?

 Yes, if performing the patient’s procedure mandates them, taking a minimal number of dental x-rays is permissible, as long as proper radiographic technique and precautions are adhered to.